Daniel-Harrington/UnNano/README.md

 # UnNano
 A GUI Tool for Converting Thorlabs Educational AFM Data to 3D Printable Mesh (.stl)

-UnNano enables the conversion of Thorlabs AFM data into 3D printable meshes, providing high-resolution visualizations of 20x20 micrometer samples.
+UnNano enables the conversion of Thorlabs AFM data into 3D printable meshes in ~100ms, providing high-resolution visualizations of 20x20 micrometer samples.
 Normalization of inputs occurs but relative height differences are preserved.

 ## Usage